rfc-editor/rfc9131-AUTH48/README.md

 * [https://www.rfc-editor.org/authors/rfc9131-rfcdiff.html](https://www.rfc-editor.org/authors/rfc9131-rfcdiff.html) (all changes since the document entered the RFC Editor Queue side by side)

 ## Approving the Document
-To approve your RFC for publication, please reply to the AUTH48 email stating that you approve this RFC for publication.
-Please use ‘REPLY ALL’, as all the parties CC’ed on the message need to see your approval.
+To approve your RFC for publication, **please reply to the AUTH48 email** stating that you approve this RFC for publication.
+Please use **REPLY ALL**, as all the parties CC’ed on the message need to see your approval.

 ## About This Repo
 Note that this repo is available only during AUTH48.
 Before the RFC publication announcement is sent, this repo will be made private and archived.